tjallo/DiscordPyBot/README.md

 # DiscordPyBot
-## This version is still in development, see v2 branch for working example
+## This version is still in development, see v2 branch for working example, and v1 branch for a legacy version

 This is a development version!